gachris/vCard.Net/README.md

 using System;
 using System.Collections.Generic;
 using System.IO;
+using vCard.Net.CardComponents;
 using vCard.Net.DataTypes;
 using vCard.Net.Serialization;

 // Create a vCard
-var vCard = new CardComponents.VCard
+var vCard = new VCard
 {
     Version = VCardVersion.vCard2_1,
     FormattedName = "John Doe",